pyhf/pyhf-tutorial/book/introduction.md

 #### Using `pip`

-Install from the included `requirements.txt` in the top level `binder/` directory of [the source repository](https://github.com/pyhf/pyhf-tutorial)
+then install from the included `requirements.txt` in the top level `binder/` directory of [the source repository](https://github.com/pyhf/pyhf-tutorial)

 ```
 (pyhf-tutorial) $ python -m pip install --upgrade --requirement binder/requirements.txt